TLP-Lab/HyperPred/README.md

 - `--dataset`, `--data_pt_path`: name and parent path of dataset
 - `--test_length`: number of snapshots for test set
-- `--spatial_dilated_factors`: a list, dilated factor for HGDE module
+- `--diffusion_steps`: a list, diffusion step for HGDE module
-- `--casual_conv_depth`, `--casual_conv_kernel_size`: number of temporal casual convolution layers, temporal casual convolution kernel size, used to config the receival field of HDCC module
+- `--depth_receptive_depth,--casual_conv_kernel_size,--scales`: number of temporal receptive aggregator layers,casual convolution kernel size, depth-wise convolution knernel size, used to config the receival field of TRA module

 For all config parameter description, please refer to `./cofig.py`

+## 3. orginal Data
+All datasets can be downloaded from the provided URLs

-## 3. Data preprocessing
+## 4. Data preprocessing

 The demo dataset can be found in `./data/`